potassco/clorm/docs/clorm/integration.rst

 * ``solve()``.
 This function provides a rich set of options for calling the solver and returning the results.
 These parameters are documented in the Clingo API.
-ClORM modifies this interface in three ways:
+Clorm modifies this interface in three ways:

   - ``assumptions`` parameter.
-As well as taking a list of ``clingo.Symbol`` objects, ClORM also allows the assumptions to be specified as a list of ``clorm.Predicate`` objects or a single ``clorm.FactBase`` object.
+As well as taking a list of ``clingo.Symbol`` objects, Clorm also allows the assumptions to be specified as a list of ``clorm.Predicate`` objects or a single ``clorm.FactBase`` object.
   - ``on_model`` callback parameter.
-ClORM modifies this interface so that a ``clorm.clingo.Model`` is pass to the callback function.
+Clorm modifies this interface so that a ``clorm.clingo.Model`` is pass to the callback function.
   - If the parameter ``yield_=True`` is specified then the return value of the function is a ``clorm.clingo.SolveHandle`` object.
 This object iterates over